 Normal pregnancy is accompanied by echocardiographic evidence of mild ventricular chamber enlargement.
 Pulmonic and tricuspid valvular regurgitation, as assessed by Doppler interrogation, is the rule rather than the exception (768).
 Most women will demonstrate Doppler evidence of "physiological" MR in the absence of structural valve disease.
 Atrioventricular valve regurgitation may result from the annular dilatation that accompanies ventricular enlargement.
-Appreciation of these echocardiographic and Doppler findings in normal individuals is an important foundation for the noninvasive evaluation of subjects with suspected Table 31.
-Valvular Heart Lesions Associated With High Maternal and/or Fetal Risk DuringPregnancy
+Appreciation of these echocardiographic and Doppler findings in normal individuals is an important foundation for the noninvasive evaluation of subjects with suspected valvular disease.
+The use of ultrasound during pregnancy poses no risk to the mother or fetus.